 In some ways, the luck of the draw determines where each player goes (or, in this case, ping pong balls).
 Only the 14 clubs that did not make the playoffs are eligible for the lottery.
 Many believe that the lottery’s outcome will undoubtedly affect more than one team’s future fortunes in a drought that many believe is filled with potential stars.
 Here’s all the relevant information you need to know about one of the NBA’s most anticipated nights.

 What is the NBA Draft, and how does it work?

 Teams take turns selecting qualified players in the drought.
 Each of the 30 NBA teams has a pick in each draft round, resulting in 60 players being chosen every year.

 The NBA draft lottery, which decides the order for clubs that did not make the playoffs the previous regular season, determines the top 14 picks in the first round.
 The lottery’s purpose is to prevent teams from losing on purpose to earn a better pick.
-Therefore, the team that wins the lottery obtains the first NBA picks, rather than the worst team in the league receiving the best player in the drought.
+Therefore, the team that wins the lottery obtains the first NBA DFS projections, rather than the worst team in the league receiving the best player in the drought.

 The remaining 16 picks are determined to reverse the previous regular season’s standings.
 The 30th choice goes to the team with the best record. the 19th to the team with the second-best record, and so on.

 For the second round, there is no lottery; teams pick in reverse order depending on their regular-season standings.

 The NBA Board of Governors authorized improvements to this lottery method On September 28, 2017.

 The NBA Draft will ensure that the team with the weakest record does not receive a choice lower than the 5th.
 The team with the most inadequate record in the pre-2019 system would pick higher than the fourth one.